ON THIS PAGE: You will learn the basics about the different ways doctors can treat people with this type of cancer. Use the menu to see other pages.

 Immunotherapy, also called biologic therapy, is designed to boost the body’s natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.

-The standard immunotherapy drug for bladder cancer is a weakened bacterium called bacillus Calmette-Guerin (BCG), which is similar to the bacteria that causes tuberculosis.
+Bacillus Calmette-Guerin (BCG).
+The standard immunotherapy drug for bladder cancer is a weakened bacterium called BCG, which is similar to the bacteria that causes tuberculosis.
 BCG is placed directly into the bladder through a catheter.
 This is called intravesical therapy.
 BCG attaches to the inside lining of the bladder and stimulates the immune system to destroy the tumor.
 BCG can cause flu-like symptoms, chills, mild fever, fatigue, a burning sensation in the bladder, and bleeding from the bladder.

-Interferon (Roferon-A, Intron A, Alferon) is another type of immunotherapy that can be given as intravesical therapy.
+Interferon (Roferon-A, Intron A, Alferon).
+Interferon is another type of immunotherapy that can be given as intravesical therapy.
 It is sometimes combined with BCG if using BCG alone does not help treat the cancer.

 Radiation therapy is usually not used by itself as a primary treatment for bladder cancer, but it may be given in combination with chemotherapy.
 Some people who cannot receive chemotherapy might receive radiation therapy alone.
-The following reasons describe why a combination of radiation therapy and chemotherapy may be used to treat cancer that is located only in the bladder for the following reasons:
+The following reasons describe why a combination of radiation therapy and chemotherapy may be used to treat cancer that is located only in the bladder:

-To destroy any cancer cells that may remain after TURBT to avoid removing all or part of the bladder does not have to be removed.
+To destroy any cancer cells that may remain after TURBT so all or part of the bladder does not have to be removed.

-To treat a metastasis located in one area, such as the brain or bone
+To treat a metastasis located in 1 area, such as the brain or bone.

 Learn more about the basics of radiation therapy.